 Putting vegetables on pizza is a smart way to add a healthy twist to the traditional pie.
 There’s no set combination that must be used; the recipe is adaptable to whatever vegetables are on hand, cooked or raw.
 The dough is made from scratch and chopped walnuts add extra crunch to the topping.

 1 cup wrist-temperature water

-3 cups unbleached white flour (1/4 cup may be whole wheat or rye)
+3 cups unbleached all-purpose flour (1/4 cup may be whole wheat)

 Extra flour for kneading

 Canned artichoke hearts, drained and sliced